henly09/PlantApp_CAP102/README.md

 # 🌱🌱 ManGo: A Mango Farming Assistant App 🌱🌱

-The main objective of this study is to design and develop an app that helps new farmers grow crops on their own.
+The main objective of this study is to design and develop an app that helps new farmers grow Mango crops on their own.
 Specifically, it aims to:
 1. Provide a Platform for sharing about fruit farming.
 2. Provide a function can detect the category of a fruit through image-processing. (unripe, ripe, overripe, rotten).
 3. Provide a function that displaces basic information about fruit farming.